 - Remove or separate pets to your vehicle or to an area away from clients

 - Always let in the light: open drapes, shades, curtains

 - On summer days, consider opening exterior doors (with screens)

 A buyer will feel more comfortable in your home, perhaps spending more time, if you leave the property.

-- Take time To Review The Contract: take the contract stage very seriously.
+- Failing to Adequately Review Your Contract: take the contract stage very seriously.
 Closely review with your agent to protect yourself.
 Note terms, contingencies, monetary requests, improvements…anything the buyer indicates in his/her offer.
 (This is not the time to disclose issues about your home, for this could adversely effect the sale; this should have been done when signing listing documents with your chosen agent).

-- Choosing The Wrong Agent: Shop around.
+- Choosing The Wrong Bozeman Real Estate Agent: Shop around.
 Interview various agents.
 Look for experience.
 You’ll spend time with the Bozeman MT real estate agent you choose, so ensure you can trust and enjoy being around that person or team.

 Bozeman Real Estate Seller Mistakes Summary: